nycdotnet/advent-of-code-2021/README.md

   * I left the original `Polymer` class in place, even though I'm just using the Parse method of it.
   * Was funny to get this challenge on a day when the Exchange team had their date data for 2022 not be parseable breaking mail routing on all on premises Exchange services with malware scanning enabled (aka shoulda used a `long`!).

+### Day 15:
+  * Initial thoughts: I know how to do this slow, but I don't know how to do this fast.
+Going to try to make a few naive paths to find the minimum and then hope that's enough to let a brute force approach work.  :-/  I intend to look up the well known ways to do this once complete, assuming my approach works at all.